 The French word brut translates roughly as 'raw', and in this sense it indicates a wine bottled in its natural, raw state – i.e. without a significant addition of sweetness (dosage).
 In practice, almost all brut Champagnes do receive a small addition of sweetness prior to final bottling.
 Nowadays, the terms "brut nature" and "zero dosage" are used to indicate champagnes with no dosage at all.
 See Brut Nature.

-According to the INAO and EU laws, the technical definition of brut is 'less than 15 grams per liter of residual sugar' (this applies to all sparkling wines from Europe).
-In still wines, which lack the sparkle and high acidity of Champagne, this much sugar would leave the wine perceptibly sweet.
+The laws governing Champagne wine labels define brut wine as "containing less than 15 grams per liter of sugar".
+This same definition is reflected in E.U. law, and applies to sparkling wines from all European countries.
+In non-sparkling wines, which lack Champagne's sparkle and high acidity, this much sugar would leave the wine perceptibly sweet.

 - Doux (50+ g/L)

 - Sec (17–35 g/L)

 - Brut Nature/Zero (0–3 g/L).

 To learn about Champagne history, and how Champagne is made, see Champagne.